Marion-Naveau/Supp_Information_SAEMVS/README.md

 mixed-effects models using the SAEM algorithm”, Naveau M., Kon Kam King G., Rincent R., Sansonnet L., and Delattre M.

+The file 'CONTENT_OF_FILE' contains a description of all files in this GitHub directory.

+#Application of SAEMVS on a detailed example

 ``` r
 rm(list=ls())